httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Parsing an Item from Text {#parse-item}

-Given an ASCII string input_string, return an item. input_string is modified to remove the parsed value.
+Given an ASCII string as input_string, return an item. input_string is modified to remove the parsed value.

 1. If the first character of input_string is a "-" or a DIGIT, process input_string as a number ({{parse-number}}) and return the result.
 2. If the first character of input_string is a DQUOTE, process input_string as a string ({{parse-string}}) and return the result.